 The Carol Gold Graduate Student Conference Paper Prize is an annual $150 prize that recognizes the outstanding paper presented by a graduate student at the annual WAWH conference.
 The committee will judge the presented paper, normally 10-12 pages.
 The presenter must also still submit a copy to the commentator of their panel.
 All fields of history will be considered, and articles must be submitted with full scholarly apparatus.

-To apply for the prize, use this Online Submission Form.
-Deadline: March 30, 2019.
+To apply for a WAWH prize, use this online submission form.
+Deadline: March 30, 2020.

 For questions about the Carol Gold Graduate Student Conference Paper Prize, please contact the Current Chair.

 WAWH is working to re-endow its awards and prizes.
 Please consider a donation, of any amount, to support any of our seven awards and prizes.
 Donate now!